-The ‘Braking Plow’ (AKA. a Snowplow / Wedge / Stem / Pizza / Pie... or any other triangle analogy) can help beginner skiers to manage speed and stop in gentle terrain.
+The ‘Braking Plow’ (AKA. a Snowplow / Wedge / Stem / Pizza / Pie... or any other triangle analogy) is often used to help the new skier balance, manage speed and stop on gentle terrain.

-Although some more athletic skiers may be able to skip a wedge and go straight to parallel, most students will find the added stability useful for those first turns.
+Although some more athletic skiers may be able to skip a wedge and go straight to parallel, most students will find the added stability of the wedge useful for those first turns.

 It also comes in really handy in the lift line!